milvus-io/milvus-docs/site/en/reference/index.md

 To learn about the index types supported by Milvus and how to choose an appropriate index for your application scenarios, please read [How to Select an Index in Milvus](index_selection.md).

-To learn how to choose an appropriate index for a metric, see [Similarity Metrics](metric.md).
+To learn how to choose an appropriate metric for an index, see [Similarity Metrics](metric.md).